kowusu01/RapidPrototypingWithExpressJs/Readme.md

 Node ExpressJs is used as the http server, with the api endpoints designed to mimic the actual api endpoints.
 ![sample route method](https://github.com/kowusu01/RapidPrototypingWithExpressJs/blob/main/docs/partial-appjs.PNG?raw=true)

+### consuming the api
+Once the api is setup, it can be integrated into the frontend and consumed just like any api.

 ## How the app is constructed

 1. the application is made up of four components: